Sarmada-hub/QA-Portfolio/SaaS_Medical_App_Project/00_Bug_Report.md

 ## Steps to reproduce

 1. Open the URL
- 2. Click on "Sign up"
- 3. Enter valid email
+2. Enter valid email
- 4. Enter unvalid password
+3. Enter valid password
+4. Go to "My appointments"
+5. Select the appontment to cancel
+6. Click on the button "Cancel"
- 5. Click on "Create account"
+7. Click on the button "Confirm"

 ## Expected result

-The system should display a clear error message is displayed indicating the password does not meet the required criteria.
+When the user try to cancell the appointment within 24 hours before, a message should appear when he click on the button "Cancel" saying "The appointment can't be cancelled".

 ## Observed result

-The following message appears : “Epic sadface: Username and password do not match any user in this service”
+When the user try to cancell the appointment within 24 hours before, a the following message appears “Are you sure you want to cancell this appointment?" with the buttons "Cancel" and "Confirm".
+When the user click on the button "Confirm" he receive email and/or SMS to confirm the cancellation.

 ## Criticity

-Low critity
+High critity

 ## Priority

-Low priority
+High priority